Max-Makhrov/Importer-v.01/README.md

 Imports data between files with conditions

 When the installation is finished, you'll have 2 sheets that store all info used by the script.
-Sheet \<span style="text-decoration: underline;">Ini</span>/ holds all the data for the script.
-Sheet \<span style="text-decoration: underline;">Settings</span>/ serves you to set the import.
+Sheet \Ini/ holds all the data for the script.
+Sheet \Settings/ serves you to set the import.

 In "Settings" each line is one connection.
 Fill "Settings" with your connections: